 Sanitary pads are absorbent substances, mainly made of high polymer and high polymer composite paper formed by cotton, non-woven fabric, paper pulp or above materials.
-The design of the side is mainly used to prevent side leakage, because when used, it will present a certain angle with the tampon body, which is easier to produce friction with the groin.
-Therefore, the soft side sanitary pads are favored by women.
-Sanitary pads are divided into three layers, namely surface layer, absorption core and bottom layer.
+The design of the side is mainly used to prevent side leakage because when used, it will present a certain angle with the tampon body, which is easier to produce friction with the groin.
+Therefore, the soft side sanitary pads are favoured by women.
+Wholesale sanitary pads are divided into three layers, namely surface layer, absorption core and bottom layer.
 The adhesive on the back of the tampon is an impervious material, which can retain menstrual blood in the tampon and absorb menstrual blood from the vagina when a woman has her period.

 (1) Egypt: Use softened papyrus leaves as tampons.
 In 1550 BC, soft cloth was put into women's vaginas in Egypt to prevent pregnancy.
 Experts speculate that these soft cloth were also used to cope with menstruation, which may be the first generation of "sanitary pads" we know of.

 (2) China: Chinese women use a long white cloth towel.
 When menstruation comes, it is used under the body to absorb blood.
 When it is replaced, it is cleaned with water and alum.